Mercury-Language/mercury/README.MS-VisualC.md

 All references to files in the following are within the Mercury installation directory

-* By default, the Mercury compiler will attempt to use the `cp` command to install files.
-Since Windows does not provide this, you will need to provide an alternative (see the next section for details of how to do this).

-  We recommend installing the [UnxUtils](https://sourceforge.net/projects/unxutils/) port of `cp` and using that with Mercury.

 * In the file `lib/mercury/conf/Mercury.config`:

   + Replace any Unix-style paths with their Windows-style equivalent.